This topic describes how to use the lock analysis feature of Database Autonomy Service (DAS) to analyze metadata lock waits and transaction blocking.

 On the page that appears, find the database instance that you want to manage and click the instance ID.
 The instance details page appears.

-In the left-side navigation pane, click Lock Analysis.
-In the Other Lock Analysis section, click Create Analysis Task.
+In the navigation pane on the left, click Lock Analysis.
+In the Other Lock Analysis section of the Lock Analysis page, click Create Analysis.

 View details